 Use these verses on open doors in the Bible and a concordance to see where God leads you and what He wants to reveal to you.

-Click the image below for a printable PDF on open doors in the Bible (this is a two-page PDF, only the first page is shown on the image).
+Grab your free printable PDF on open doors in the Bible (this is a two-page PDF, only the first page is shown on the image).

 Open Doors in the Bible: What Doors is God Opening For You?

 How can you Be Sure that An Open Door is One Opened by God?

 Have you ever wondered if the door opening before you was opened by God?
 Or, perhaps if it was opened by Satan or neither?